ansible-collections/logicmonitor/docs/logicmonitor.integration.lm_device_group_module.md

         <li>The time that the Scheduled Down Time (SDT) should end.</li>
         <li>Format must be "yyyy-MM-dd HH:mm" or "yyyy-MM-dd HH:mm z" where z is "am" or "pm".
               The former is used for a 24-hr clock while the latter is for a 12-hr clock.</li>
+        <li>If end time is provided it will be used otherwise duration would be used (duration defaults to 30 min)</li>
         <li>Optional for action=sdt.</li>
       </ul>
     </td>